ROCm/rocprofiler-sdk/source/docs/api-reference/pc_sampling.md

     return ROCPROFILER_STATUS_SUCCESS;
 };

-// Query the agents, only a single callback is made that contains a vector
+// Query the agents.
+Only a single callback is made that contains a vector
 // of all agents.
 ROCPROFILER_CALL(
     rocprofiler_query_available_agents(ROCPROFILER_AGENT_INFO_VERSION_0,